JoshuaKGoldberg/eslint-plugin-package-json/docs/rules/sort-collections.md

 <!-- end auto-generated rule header -->

-Whenever npm changes package dependencies through `npm install`, it sorts (lexicographically) all dependencies in `package.json`.
+Whenever npm changes package dependencies through `npm install`, it sorts (lexicographically) all dependencies in the `package.json`.
 However, developers will manually update `package.json` and accidentally leave dependencies out of order.
 Doing so leads to "noise" in commits when a later change re-sorts the packages.